weshopai/WeShop-UI/README.md

 ### WeShop_UI_1.0.0

 Welcome to WeShop_UI_1.0.0!
 This software is an open-source solution derived from our site: <https://www.weshop.ai>, which specialize in generating images using AI.
 This open-source software is derived from our tool.
 We've extracted some business/professional functionalities, removed proprietary elements, and are gradually releasing parts of our services to the public.
 Our goal is to foster innovation and collaboration in AI-powered image creation while maintaining our core business offerings.
 WeShop UI features multi-task management, and a simple user interface.
-The Github page for this project is <https://github.com/weshopai/WeShop-UI>

 ### Description